 Why Your Child’s Gut Health is So Important

 Gut health is key for supporting overall health at all ages, but the early years of life are especially important for developing a healthy and balanced gut microbiome–the immense and diverse population of microorganisms that reside in the digestive tract.
-Popular culture tends to paint all bacteria as something to keep your children away from, but in actuality good bacteria strains are vitally important for your child’s health.
+Popular culture tends to paint all bacteria as something to keep your children away from, but in actuality, good bacteria strains are vitally important for your child’s health.

 Your child’s gut microbiome begins to develop in the womb, is further populated during birth and through breastfeeding, and undergoes critical stages of development in infancy and early childhood.
-The good bacteria that call your child’s digestive tract home are critically important in helping to digest food and absorb vitamins, but their role goes beyond the digestive tract; a balanced gut microbiome can boost your child’s immune system and improve function of a number of related bodily processes.
+The good bacteria that call your child’s digestive tract home are critically important in helping to digest food and absorb vitamins, but their role goes beyond the digestive tract; a balanced gut microbiome can boost your child’s immune system and improve the function of a number of related bodily processes.

 The Causes and Effects of an Unbalanced Gut Microbiome in Your Child